 (6) Pursuant to the Charter, the sexual harassment discrimination complaint procedure established by the Civil Service Commission and Human Resources Director is available to review and resolve all allegations of sexual harassment.
 Persons wishing to file a complaint are urged to contact the Human Resources Department Equal Employment Opportunity Unit for copies of the forms and procedures.

-(1) For purposes of this Section and in accord with federal and State laws, sexual harassment is defined as any unwelcome sexual advance, request for sexual favors and other verbal or physical conduct of a sexual nature or directed at an individual because of his or her sex when:
+(1) For purposes of this Section and in accord with federal and State laws, sexual harassment is defined as any unwelcome sexual advance, request for sexual favors and other verbal or physical conduct of a sexual nature or directed at an individual because of the individual's sex when:

 (A) Submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment; or